kubeflow/manifests/docs/release/handbook.md

 **Prerequisites:** none

-**Time Commitments:** This role can be completely asynchronous.
-Most of their work is expected to be in the Feature Freeze and Documentation phases.
+**Time Commitments:** The shadows should be prepared to invest a lot of cycles to be up to date with the work done from their mentor

 **Responsibilities:**
-- Providing a roadmap and dependency updates to the Community early in the release cycle
+- Staying in sync with the work done by their mentor
-- Communicating with Release Team during the Feature Freeze about the progress of bug fixes
+- Keeping a list of things that could be improved in the next release for the role they shadow

 ## Proposed WG Processes